-The cisgendered external female genitalia are referred to as the pudendum, or, more commonly, the vulva.
-The mons pubis is the upper, fatty part of a cisgendered woman’s genitalia offering protection.
+The cisgendered external female genitalia is referred to as the pudendum, or, more commonly, the vulva.
+The mons pubis is the upper, fatty part of a cisgender woman’s genitalia offering protection.
 It is found above the clitoris and contains pubic hair.
 In some cultures, it is common to remove the hair either by shaving, waxing, or laser hair removal.
-A female’s preference for hair can be based on the feeling, cleanliness, looks, and possible partner preference, similar to why people choose to shave their legs, arm pits, facial hair, etc. Pubic hair offers protection in many forms.
+A female’s preference for hair can be based on the feeling, cleanliness, looks, and possible partner preference, similar to why people choose to shave their legs, armpits, facial hair, etc. Pubic hair offers protection in many forms.
 It serves as a barrier to many bacteria and viruses.
 Pubic hair can help protect sensitive skin and help control moisture levels.
 Pubic hair also contains nerve endings that may increase a female’s sexual sensation in her mons pubis area.
-While offering positive attributes, some females find pubic hair to be itchy, messy (especially when menstruating), sweat inducing, and more susceptible to pubic lice.
+While offering positive attributes, some females find pubic hair to be itchy, messy (especially when menstruating), sweat-inducing, and more susceptible to pubic lice.

 Further down the cisgendered female genitalia is the vestibule containing the clitoris, urethra, introitus, and labia majora and minora.
 The vestibule contains nerve endings that help to arouse the female.
 Interestingly, the clitoris is the only body part that serves no other purpose other than sexual satisfaction.
 The clitoris is made up of the shaft (the body), the glans (the tip), and the clitoral hood.
 It is made from the same parts as the male penis.
 There are thousands of nerve endings in the clitoris that, when stimulated, help the female to become aroused.
 For the majority of females (about 70%), the only way they can orgasm is through clitoral stimulation.

 Stimulation of the clitoris may occur at times when the female does not want the stimulation- wearing tighter clothes, during sexual assault or rape, or sitting in certain positions.
 Due to the many nerve endings, a female may have an unwanted clitoral reaction that can not be controlled.
 Such reactions may be sudden lubrication, arousing sensations of genitalia, or orgasm.
-These reactions are your sensory receptor cells reacting to a stimuli and sending a message to your brain.
-Each sensory receptor cell as specific pathways in the brain.
+These reactions are your sensory receptor cells reacting to a stimulus and sending a message to your brain.
+Each sensory receptor cell has a specific pathway in the brain.
 Your brain is merely responding to the message that came from the specific pathway and then responding in the way that it always does based on that pathway.

 Perineum and Anus